 To form a corporation in Georgia, you need to take the steps set forth below.
-To find out what’s required to form a corporation in any other state, see Nolo’s 50-State Guide to Forming a Corporation.
+You can also use Nolo's Online Corporation service, which will form a corporation for you with everything you need.

 Your corporation's name must not be more than 80 characters long (including punctuation and spaces) and it must end with one of the following terms or its abbreviation: "Incorporated," "Corporation," "Company," or "Limited."
 The name cannot state or imply that the corporation is organized for some purpose other than the one specified in its articles of incorporation.

 Your corporation's name must be distinguishable from the names of other business entities already on file with the Georgia Secretary of State Corporations Division.
 Names may be checked for availability by searching the Corporations Division business name database.
 You may reserve a name for 30 days online at the Corporations Division website or by mail by filing a Name Reservation Request.

 Your corporation is legally created by filing Articles of Incorporation with the Georgia Secretary of State Division of Corporations.
 Articles can be filed online or by postal mail.
 The articles must include the corporate name; the number of shares the corporation is authorized to issue; the name and street address and county of an agent for service of process; the name and address of each incorporator; and the mailing address of the corporation's principal office.

 Georgia does not have an Articles of Incorporation fillable form for applicants to use.
 If you are filing by mail instead of online, you must draft your own articles on 8.5" x 11"paper.
 A detailed guide prepared by the Corporations Division, titled Filing Procedures, explains how to draft your articles.
 You must include a Transmittal Information Form if you file your articles by mail.